-We continue to explore additional funding in the form of potential equity and/or debt financing arrangements and consider these to be viable options to support future liquidity needs, provided that such opportunities can be obtained on terms that are commercially competitive and on terms acceptable to the Company.
-We are also seeking to improve our liquidity by achieving cost reductions by maintaining and enhancing cost control initiatives.
+The Company continues to explore additional funding in the form of potential equity and/or debt financing arrangements or similar transactions and consider these to be viable options to support future liquidity needs, provided that such opportunities can be obtained on terms that are commercially competitive and on terms acceptable to the Company.
+The Company is also seeking to improve its liquidity by achieving cost reductions by maintaining and enhancing cost control initiatives, such as those that it expects to achieve through its previously announced organizational restructuring (the "2022 Restructuring Program").

-As we continue to evaluate incremental funding solutions, we have reevaluated our product roadmap in the first quarter of 2022 and modified the expected timing and scope of certain new product releases.
-These changes have been made not only to maintain the development of high-quality video game titles, but also to improve the timing of certain working capital requirements and reduce expenditures, thereby decreasing our expected future cashburn and improve our short-term liquidity needs.
+As the Company continues to evaluate incremental funding solutions, it has reevaluated its product roadmap in the first quarter of 2022 and modified the expected timing and scope of certain new product releases.
+These changes have been made not only to maintain the development of high-quality video game titles, but also to improve the timing of certain working capital requirements and reduce expenditures, thereby decreasing our expected future cash-burn and improve our short-term liquidity needs.
 If needed, further adjustments could be made that would decrease short-term working capital requirements, while pushing out the timing of expected revenues.

-We expect to generate additional liquidity through consummating one or more potential equity and/or debt financings, achieving cost reductions by maintaining and enhancing cost control initiatives, and/or further adjusting our product roadmap to reduce near term need for working capital.
-If we are unable to generate adequate revenue and profit growth, there can be no assurances that such actions will provide us with sufficient liquidity to meet our cash requirements as, among other things, our liquidity can be impacted by a number of factors, including our level of sales, costs and expenditures, as well as accounts receivable and sales allowances.
+The Company expects to generate additional liquidity through consummating one or more potential equity and/or debt financings or similar transactions, achieving cost reductions by maintaining and enhancing cost control initiatives, such as those that it expects to achieve through the 2022 Restructuring Program, and/or further adjusting its product roadmap to reduce near term need for working capital.
+If the Company is unable to generate adequate revenue and profit growth, there can be no assurances that such actions will provide the Company with sufficient liquidity to meet its cash requirements as, among other things, its liquidity position can be impacted by a number of factors, including the level of sales, costs and expenditures, economic conditions in the capital markets, especially for technology companies, as well as accounts receivable and sales allowances.

-There can be no assurance that we will be able to obtain funds on commercially acceptable terms, if at all, to satisfy our future needed liquidity and capital resources.
-If we are unable to obtain adequate funds on acceptable terms, we may be required to, among other things, significantly curtail or discontinue operations or obtain funds by entering into financing agreements on unattractive terms.
+There can be no assurance that the Company will be able to obtain funds on commercially acceptable terms, if at all, to satisfy its future needed liquidity and capital resources.
+If the Company is unable to obtain adequate funds on acceptable terms, it may be required to, among other things, significantly curtail or discontinue operations or obtain funds by entering into financing agreements on unattractive terms.

-If we are unable to satisfy our cash requirements from the sources identified above, we could be required to adopt one or more of the following alternatives:
+If the Company is unable to satisfy its cash requirements from the sources identified above, it could be required to adopt one or more of the following alternatives: